-, extensions, Excludes cases which are under appeal or review in the courts at the end of the reporting period. i.e., a Tribunal or CAC decision in favour or against the Commission cannot be counted if it is under appeal or review at the time of reporting or within a reasonable time after issuing of the judgment.
+15. % of interlocutory decisions upheld by the Tribunal.
+Definition: The percentage of the Commission's decisions on interlocutory applications upheld at the Tribunal and at the courts.
+This definition is limited to interlocutory applications that may have 16. % of interlocutory decisions upheld by the courts. a strategic impact on a case such as exception applications, jurisdictional challenges, dismissal applications, and reviews excludes process applications/considerations such as discovery, extensions, Excludes cases which are under appeal or review in the courts at the end of the reporting period. i.e., a Tribunal or CAC decision in favour or against the Commission cannot be counted if it is under appeal or review at the time of reporting or within a reasonable time after issuing of the judgment.
 This definition includes cases where the Commission recommendation/decision is subsequently amended through (a) negotiations between the Commission and parties and ultimately approved by the Tribunal, and (b) amended through a decision by the Tribunal or the courts.
 Matters completed through settlement agreements are also included.
 Where the Commission case is partially upheld by the Tribunal or other courts this target is met.
 The indicator denotes percentage of achievement greater than, or equal to the target.
-Purpose/Importance: The rationality of Commission's decisions is best tested by the Tribunal and the courts.
-Decisions upheld by the Tribunal and the courts confirm the rigor applied by the Commission and the correctness of its decisions.
+LSD Cartels & courts confirm the rigor applied by the Commission and the correctness of its decisions.
 Collection of Data/Method of Calculation: The achievement of the indicator is evidenced by the decision of the Tribunal and/or the courts which pertain to interlocutory applications taken within the reporting period.
 Quarterly results must denote actual wins/losses as at the end of the quarter calculated as a percentage.
 The annual result must denote actual wins/losses as at year- end for the FY, and not as a cumulative result of the quarterly performance.
 Orders/ decisions of the Tribunal and/or the courts are accessible to the public and the Commission keeps records thereof.